Author's Avatar

 What makes a good mortgage guarantor?

-If you’re looking to use a guarantor you will need to be aware of some of the fundamental criteria lenders use to assess you.
+If you’re looking to use a guarantor, you need to be aware of some of the fundamental criteria lenders use to assess you.

 You should familiarise yourself with the requirements and misconceptions before considering a guarantor mortgage:

 3. Age – Since a guarantor is expected to provide assurances for the entire mortgage term, age is a major factor.
-For instance, if you are a 25-year-old first-time buyer seeking a 35-year mortgage, it’s quite improbable that a lender will accept a 55-year-old guarantor.
-Even if you intend to remove the guarantor after a short time period, a lender cannot be assured of this and must work under the assumption that the entire mortgage term must be guaranteed.
+For instance, if you are a 25-year-old first-time buyer seeking a 35-year mortgage, it’s quite improbable that a lender will accept a 60-year-old guarantor.
+Even if you intend to remove the guarantor after a short time, a lender cannot be assured of this and must work under the assumption that the entire mortgage term must be guaranteed.

-In the current market, many mainstream and smaller lenders offer guarantor mortgages.
-This means that products are always becoming more competitive, giving you the best chances of obtaining a favourable deal.
+In the current market, both mainstream and smaller lenders offer guarantor mortgages.
+This means that products are always becoming more competitive, giving you the best chance of obtaining a favourable deal.

 From our experience, some guarantor mortgage lenders we have dealt with include: